craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. "symbolFlowInfo", setting it in VariableDeclaration

+0. "actualDeclaredType": Now working under VaraibleDeclararation using `checker.getTypeOfTypeNode` and `checker.widenTypeInferredFromInitializer`.
+Using "ts-dev-expect-string" to check the "actualDeclaredType" against expected described in test files `_caxcn-decl-`.
+Not yet added to `SymbolFlowInfo`  All `_caxnc-` tests passing.

+0. "actualDeclaredType (older)"

+    0. Knowing the "actualDeclaredType" for a declaration is required to achieve equal standing with existing code on type resolution - e.g., explicit types 1|2|3 vs. "number".
+If the type is declared explicilty (i.e., variable declaration with a `type` member), that should be easy to achieve (barring difficult template types).
+Otherwise, it depends on the initializer, and widening of the initializer.
+The widening depends upon the rhs type, whether the declaration itself is `const` or not, and whether the rhs is `as const` or readonly.
+Notably, in a loop situation, the declaration itself may be recomputed multiple times.

+    0. "Existing Code": I tried to leverage existing checker functions first:

+        0. To get the type of the initializer, after its value had been successfully computed, used `callCheckerFunctionWithShallowRecursion` function to call `checker.getTypeOfSymbol`.
+The `callCheckerFunctionWithShallowRecursion` function sets up a node type cache for the next call through existing code to `getFlowTypeOfReference`, so that can be called exactly once without true recursion.
+Unfortunately, that resulted in `reportCircularityError` being called (from inside `getTypeOfVariableOrParameterOrPropertyWorker`).
+Obiously this was not because a true recusive circularity occured, because `callCheckerFunctionWithShallowRecursion` prevents that.
+Instead it is called because the existing code *predicts* that if the existing flow were used it would not be computable.
+I then tried bypassing the clauses with `reportCircularityError` - the code was able to complete but some `_caxnc-` tests failed in strange ways - I think it may be because the existing code is not happy about recalculating declaration types - perhaps it expects only the one final result.

+        0. Tried using `checker.widenTypeInferredFromInitializer(...)`.
+That failed to widen the type, e.g., `let x=true` resulted in `true`, not boolean.
+It might be the cause that argument types need to have flag set with `TypeFlag.RequiresWidening`?.

+        0."getTypeFromTypeNode": This is a checker function.
+It is surely already called in the special case where a declaration has an explicit type declared.
+Perhaps we can assumed that if a type member is present on a declaration, then this function has been called.

+    0. "Stubs for new code":  I added some function stubs `mrNarrowWidenLiteralType`,`mrNarrowWidenLiteralObjectType`,`mrNarrowWidenLiteralObjectType`.
+However, really don't want to reinvent the wheel.

+0. Added function stubs, `mrNarrowGetActualDeclaredType`, `mrNarrowWidenLiteralType`, `mrNarrowWidenLiteralObjectType` for use in determining the "actualDeclaredType" when it is a widened initializer result.
+However, in case of objects which are not tuple or array, I'm not sure how an object should set up - I think it would be best to debug a simple test case and see what is happening already.
+Dev notes:  However, maybe it would be easier to try supressing `reportCircularityError`.
+Oops - this creates "circularity errors" that make no sense.
+Try "Dev notes: denTypeInferredFromInitializer" instead - doesn't widen as expected. true->true not boolean.
+Tried avoiding "circularity errors" by commenting out section with `` in `checker.getTypeOfVariableOrParameterOrPropertyWorker`, but it caused subtle side effects that made just a couple of tests fail, so that is no good.
+Looks like "mrNarrowGetActualDeclaredType" is the only way forward.

 0. "Bonk" went away - was it an environment problem?
 0. Modifications to enable calling `checkSourceFile` in a loop for timing purposes, with environment variable `numLoopCheckSourceFile=<number of extra loops>`.